 SUNY Geneseo invites applications and nominations for a dynamic, innovative, and collaborative leader with a strong record of success in academic leadership to assume the position of Dean of the Ella Cline Shear School of Education (SOE).
 The Dean of the SOE carries the primary responsibility for ensuring academic excellence through curriculum and co-curriculum and for the support and development of faculty as teachers and scholars in the SOE.

 SUNY Geneseo seeks an academic leader with experience in program and curriculum development, management and fiscal skills, and a demonstrated commitment to educational access, success, and academic excellence.
-The successful candidate will have a terminal degree in the field of Education and a record of accomplishment in teaching, research, and professional service.
+The successful candidate will have a doctorate and scholarship appropriate for appointment as a tenured professor in an academic field of study offered at Geneseo, and a record of accomplishment in teaching, research, and professional service.
 The Dean of the School of Education will be expected to provide collaborative leadership and to advance a strategic academic vision for the School consistent with the College's mission.
 The Dean of the SOE must be committed to promoting, supporting, and extending the values of inclusion, access, and diversity.

 Brief Description of Responsibilities